icgrp/bert/docs/embedded/bsp.md

 where 2018.3 can be replaced with the version you are using (only needed if your SDK is prior to 2019.2).
 Notice the snake case version endings added onto the destination folders.

-Adding the newer versions to a local SDK installation allows the libraries be added to the bsp using the [normal procedure](../tutorials/sdksetup.md). **Doesw the user need to do something here?
-Not sure what the reference to sdksetup.md here is suggesting.**  The new versions of xilfpga and xilsecure should show up in the drop down menu of a Board Support Package's settings window.
+Adding the newer versions to a local SDK installation allows the libraries be added to the bsp using the [normal procedure](../tutorials/sdksetup.md).
+The new versions of xilfpga and xilsecure should show up in the drop down menu of a Board Support Package's settings window.

+**TODO: Does the user need to do something right now with the link in the paragraph above before proceeding?
+Not clear.**

 Some additional tweaking may be required for C++ code.
 Since xilfpga and Xilinx bsp libraries in general are written in C, `extern "C"` blocks need to be used to ensure the code compiles.
 Xilinx libraries have these `extern "C"` blocks, but with typos that prevent compilation.
 For C++ code to compile, you must manually fix these typos within the xilsecure library: [Extern "C" closure should not include "extern c", but only the curly brackets](https://github.com/Xilinx/embeddedsw/pull/115).
 C code should compile fine without any of these concerns.

+**TODO: clarify what, if anything needs to be done here.**

-TODO: mention how BERT is affected when using C++ linkage depending on how we change bert.h
+**TODO: mention how BERT is affected when using C++ linkage depending on how we change bert.h**

 ## BSP Configuration
 BERT runs on the standalone platform (v7.1).
 First, generate a board support package using xilfpga v5.1, xilsecure v4.1, and standalone v7.1. xilfpga has additional parameters to configure.
+This is shown in the figure below.

+**QUESTION: the user was told to create a BSP in the creaton of the new application and hardware platform previously.
+Is that one going to be used or can it be thrown away?**

 The only change required from the default settings is `secure_mode` should be set to `false`.

 ![Example of BSP configuration](../images/bspsettings.png)